bioinfowenz/AbnumPro/README.md

 If ***Chinese*** is your native language, congratulations~~~🎉🎉🎉 You can use AbnumPro seamlessly!
 If not, no worries—you can switch the language to English.👻

+The AbnumPro is free for anyone to use and distribute, including for commercial and academic purposes.
+For details, please refer to the License.

 This document contains ***no code or scripts***, so feel free to use it with confidence!

 ----------